iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/01-concepts/02-authoring-a-product/01-route.md

 # Route

 A route **is** the agent.
 Everything else on this section — capability, prompts, schema, retrieval, memory, corpus — is a row that hangs off one.
-Authoring a agent means writing a route row and the rows it points at.
+Authoring an agent means writing a route row and the rows it points at.

 Routes live in `dataplane.routes` on the Agent Data Plane.
 The primary key is **`(route_id, route_version)`**, so a route id is a family of immutable versions, not a single mutable record.